 The Frederick Gunn School, founded in 1850, is a co-ed boarding and day school for students in grades 9-12, as well as a post-graduate year.
-We serve 300 boarding and day students from Connecticut, as well as 20 other states and 20 countries.
+We serve over 300 boarding and day students from Connecticut, as well as 20 other states and 20 countries.
 The 220-acre campus borders the village green of Washington, Connecticut, a small, beautiful, and historic town in the Litchfield Hills.
 Mr. Gunn had a deep appreciation for the natural world, believing that in nature students understand themselves as humans and their place in the world.
 He took a principled stand against slavery and spurred students (and the town at large) to examine their beliefs.
 In addition to the habits and skills students will need in college and life beyond, we teach them to follow Mr. Gunn’s example: to cultivate wisdom, to be trailblazers, to act with conviction, and to value character as highly as intellect and achievement.

 In keeping with the tenets of our founder Frederick Gunn, who was himself a prominent abolitionist and progressive educator, The Frederick Gunn School seeks to provide a pluralistic learning environment for all inclusive of (but not limited to): culture, ethnicity, gender identity or expression, national origin, learning differences, physical difference, political affiliation, race, religion, sex, sexual orientation, and socioeconomic differences.
 For more information about The Frederick Gunn School’s commitment to creating a diverse, equitable and inclusive learning ecosystem, please click here.